Convex-Dev/bounties/README.md

 ## How it works

-You can earn a bounty by solving a challenge with a bounty in the "Issues" field
+You can earn a bounty by solving a challenge with a bounty.
+Bounties are listed as (GitHub Issues)[https://github.com/Convex-Dev/bounties/issues] in this repository.

 ## Rules